Varshini Prakash: Early life and education

-Prakash was born and raised in Massachusetts to parents from Southern India; her father was from Tamil Nadu.
+Prakash was born to and raised in Massachusetts by parents from Southern India; her father was from Tamil Nadu.
 She first became aware of climate change when she was 11 while watching news coverage of the 2004 Indian Ocean tsunami which impacted Chennai, where her grandparents lived.
 Growing up, she wanted to become a doctor.

 Prakash went to college at the University of Massachusetts Amherst where she began organizing around climate issues.
 In late 2015, devastating floods in South India seized her attention, having caused flooding up to the level of her grandparents' apartment in Chennai.
 To help combat climate change, Prakash became a leader of the school's fossil fuel divestment campaign.
 Prakash also worked with a national organization, Fossil Fuel Divestment Student Network.
 In 2016, a year after she graduated, UMass Amherst became the first large, public university to divest.

 Career

 In 2017, Prakash launched the Sunrise Movement, an American youth-led political movement and 501(c)(4) that advocates political action on climate change, with seven other co-founders.

 In 2018, she became the Sunrise Movement's executive director after the group organized a protest occupying U.S. House Speaker Nancy Pelosi's office asking that a congressional task force be established to address climate change.

-As part of her work with the Sunrise Movement, Prakash advocates for proposals like the Green New Deal.
+As part of her work with the Sunrise Movement, Prakash advocated for proposals like the Green New Deal.
 In 2020, the organization endorsed U.S. senator Bernie Sanders in the Democratic Primary for the presidency.
 Prakash was named as an adviser to Joe Biden’s climate task force in 2020.
 She is also an advisory board member of Climate Power 2020, a group that includes Democrats and activists advocating for increasing the interest American voters take in climate action.

 Prakash is co-editor of the book Winning the Green New Deal: Why We Must, How We Can, released August 2020.
 She also is a contributor to The New Possible: Visions of Our World Beyond Crisis.
 Prakash appeared in Rachel Lears' 2022 documentary film, To the End, which focuses on the effects of climate change.
 The film debuted at the 2022 Sundance Film Festival and was presented at the Tribeca Film Festival in June 2022.

+In September 2023, Prakash stepped down as Sunrise executive director, succeeded by Sunrise activist Aru Shiney-Ajay.